YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Yes.
 Some retained transplanted hairs stay short for a while and seem almost frozen.
 Patients sometimes tell me that the hairs did not fall, but they also did not grow.
 That can be frustrating because the mirror gives mixed signals.

-I usually want patients to think in phases.
+Think in phases.
 Early healing is one phase.
 Shedding or retained shafts are another phase.
 Real cosmetic growth is a later phase.
 Maturity, thickness, and texture take longer again.

 How is no shedding different from shock loss?